 So, write things down or you won’t believe the amount of change there is.
 Seriously.

 Because it took too long for me to get the B12 (cobalamin) I needed, I haven’t regained my full working memory, nor the speed with which I used to be able to think.
 That’s why you don’t want to wait if you see lines on your fingernails.

 At a more underlying level you want to get rid of what might be causing your malabsorption.
 Two primary causes are h.pylori and hypochlorhydria, though in fact the h.pylori may cause the hypochlorhydria.

-Note: I originally did this page in 2003, when I was still extremely distressed that the doctors had not diagnosed my B12 malabsorption illness in time to prevent nerve damage and cognitive dysfunction.
+Note: I originally did this page in 2003.
+I was still extremely distressed that doctors didn’t diagnose my B12 malabsorption illness sooner.
+I felt they should have helped me prevent nerve damage and cognitive dysfunction.

-As I did this page I was looking at my blood test results and seeing the warning signs the doctors had overlooked.
-That’s why oarts if this page sound critical of doctors.
+As I did this page I looked at my blood test results and saw warning signs the doctors overlooked.
+That’s why parts of this page sound so critical of doctors.

 In the end I wasn’t able to prosecute effectively because I was having more and more memory and balance problems.
-I believed that my feet were going numb and I was losing my balance because of the length of time my B12 problem had gone undiagnosed.
-That is to say, I did this page before I knew my condo had been built over a full outdoor toilet pit.
+I believed that my feet were going numb and I was losing my balance because of the length of time my B12 problem was undiagnosed.
+That is to say, I did this page before I knew my condo was built over a full outdoor toilet pit.

-As an aside, I tried to get the doctors and St. Vincent Hospital to settle: I wanted them to agree to do B12 education, to look at this article about how 550 is a better “low” for B12 than 180 or 200, and for each of them to pay me $6,000 so that I could go on.
+As an aside, I tried to get the doctors and hospital to settle: I wanted them to look at this article about 550 being a better “low” for B12 than 180 or 200, and agree to do B12 education.
 They refused.

-The funny thing is that I had really believed they would want to do that kind of education since I was pretty sure that they would be able to get quite a lot of free tv and newspaper space since it was for the public good.
+The funny thing is, I really believed they would want to do that kind of education.
+I was pretty sure that they would be able to get quite a lot of free tv and newspaper space.
+Unless public service ads don’t get significant price breaks.